Lex-2008/containers/dovecot.cont/README.md

 * Add users to `data/conf/passwd.txt` file, in format like this:

 		{email}:{encrypted-password}

-To encrypt the password, you can use `openssl passwd` command.
+	To encrypt the password you can use `openssl passwd` command.
 	For example, to add user with email "test@example.com" and password "Tr0ub@dur", you can execute this line:

-	$ echo "test@example.com:`openssl passwd Tr0ub@dur`" | tee data/conf/passwd.txt
+		$ echo "test@example.com:`openssl passwd Tr0ub@dur`" | tee -a data/conf/passwd.txt
 		Warning: truncating password to 8 characters
 		test@example.com:k3Nn97/2DWock

 * Add users' sieve scripts to `data/sieve` directory, naming them `$email.sieve`.
 For example, for user "test@example.com", create file `data/sieve/test@example.com.sieve`.

+	For users, who like messages from strangers (people not in their address book) to be sorted directly to trash, add this at the end of their sieve file:

+		elsif not address :is "from" [
+		### auto-trash ###

+	and run the `daily.sh` script in parent dir.

+	Note that `elsif` assumes there are other conditions above.

 * Sent-mails sieve script is currently global.
 Save it to `data/sieve/sent.sieve` file.